Road to Callow

 As they reached a secluded area, Valla hesitated momentarily before removing her upper wear to reveal the extent of the damage to her body.
 Eileen’s face contorted in horror as she took in the deep cuts and bruises that covered Valla’s skin.

 “How are you still moving?”
 Eileen asked, her voice filled with concern.
-“What happened, Valla?”
+“What happened?”

 “I took a job that I couldn’t do,” Valla replied, her voice strained.
 “It was a contract, and I…I underestimated the danger.”
 Eileen’s eyes widened in understanding.